Royal Air Force: Senior leadership

 The professional head and highest-ranking officer of the Royal Air Force is the Chief of the Air Staff.
 He reports to the Chief of the Defence Staff, who is the professional head of the British Armed Forces.
-The incumbent Chief of the Air Staff is Air Chief Marshal Harvey Smyth who was appointed in 2025.
+The incumbent Chief of the Air Staff is Air Chief Marshal Sir Harvey Smyth who was appointed in 2025.

 The management of the RAF is the responsibility of the Air Force Board, a sub-committee of the Defence Council which is part of the Ministry of Defence and the body legally responsible for the defence of the United Kingdom and its overseas territories.
 The Chief of the Air Staff chairs the Air Force Board Standing Committee which decides on the policy and actions required for the RAF to meet the requirements of the Defence Council and His Majesty's Government.

 The Chief of the Air Staff is supported by several other senior commanders: